 All Mathematics rooms are equipped with an interactive whiteboard and the department uses a combination of traditional teaching methods as well as interactive teaching methods.
-Students are also given the opportunity to work on tablets when a topic lends itself to this.
+Students are also given the opportunity to work on appropriate technology when a topic lends itself to this.
 Alongside this, students all receive regular feedback from teachers and peers, both verbal and written.
 They are also regularly assessed with end of topic assessments throughout the course.
 They are encouraged to self-assess and peer assess their work during their lessons and this is then used to inform future planning.

 We support literacy by…